tahirzia/ps2disk2iso/README.md

 # Introduction
 Its a small shell script for mac which is used to rip ps2 CD/DVD discs and saves as iso file.
-That ISO file can be recognized by OPL directly or any emulator.
+Its working is similar to ImgBurn on windows.
+The created ISO file can be recognized by OPL directly or any emulator.
 By Default running rip_ps2_disc.sh will use /dev/disk2 as default DVD/CD/ROM drive to copy ps2 files from and it will dump the iso to current user's desktop.
 You can provide different input disk location and output path as well.
 In the back-end, it simply uses dd command to dump disc to iso and pv command to show progress.